srinivasan-guna/srinivasan-guna/README.md

 # Hello, Geeks! 👋🏼
-I'm Srini, a self-taught Full Stack Developer from India.
+I'm Srini, a self-taught Java Full Stack Developer from India.

 I look forward to absorb knowledge🧠, gain experience🏭, collaborate🤝 and build amazing products🏭 for the world🌍!